andreasg/andreasg.github.io/_posts/2014-01-20-declarative-game-programming.markdown

 # A Helicopter Game

 The main challenge for me when first creating the game was getting my hands around how Netwire actually worked and how the library is composed.
 The first challenge I tackled was generation of a ceiling and a floor, scrolling across the screen from right to left.
-The goal is for the ceiling and floor to give the impression that the player are within an infinitely scrolling cave.
+The goal is for the ceiling and floor to give the impression that the player is within an infinitely scrolling cave.

-Further, we want the player to move along at the same speed as the world/camera, and to always be moving in some direction along the y-axis.
+Further, we want the player to move along at the same speed as the world/camera, and to always be either falling downwards or moving up along the y-axis.

-Thus we will need three main components:
+We can isolate three main components:

  * A player position and trajectory,
  * an infinite list of rectangles for ceiling and floor,